 MySQL Workbench is a tool provided by the Oracle Corporation to manage its open-source MySQL database via a graphical user interface along with other collection of tools for working with MySQL databases.
-The software tool can be used to design and edit databases, to display them clearly and to administer them.
+The software tool can be used to design and edit databases, display them clearly, and administer them.
 For advanced users who need additional functions, extensions with scripting languages can be integrated into the tool.

 MySQL Workbench is available in a community and a standard edition.
 The Community Edition is under a GPL license and is freely available.
-It can be used on computers with the operating systems Linux, macOS or Microsoft Windows.
+It can be used on computers with the operating systems Linux, macOS, or Microsoft Windows.